Ahzobeiri/Physionet-2023_python_example_explanation/README.md

     signal_file = os.path.join(head, list(signal_files)[0])
     data = np.asarray(sp.io.loadmat(signal_file)['val'])
 ```
-The above code loads the signal file (`.mat` format) and converts it to a 2D NumPy array where each row represents a channel.
+The above code loads the signal file (`.mat` format created by MATLAB) and converts it to a 2D NumPy array where each row represents a channel.
 The `val` while reading the signal file, refers to a specific variable inside the `.mat` file that contains the actual signal data.